Kenichycmd/kenichycmd/README.md

 #### My website is mainly based off my custom API and random projects I make.

+The website wont be running so you might just have to wait a bit.

 If you would like to use my custom API visit https://api.kn-1.net/

+Max API uses is 200.
+Might increase later on.

 If you don't know how to use my API, its alright!
 You can still use it without any cURL / PHP knowledge!
 Just use https://tools.kn-1.net/